sustrik/libmill/README.md

 Mill is a simple preprocessor that doesn't do full semantic analysis of the source.
-The price for such simplicity is that it is not able to automatically distinguish variable declarations from the rest of the codebase.
-To help the parser, you must place all the local variable declarations to the beginning of the coroutine followed by "endvars" keyword:
+The price for such simplicity is that it is not able to automatically distinguish variable declarations from the other stuff in the codebase.
+To help the parser, you must place all the local variable declarations to the beginning of the coroutine.
+The declarations must be followed by "endvars" keyword:

 ```
 coroutine foo ()